Crossing the Creek

 About the Author

+Michael was born in Beloit, Wisconsin on 29 January, 1950.
 Crossing the Creek was written by Michael when he was still active in hospice nursing.
-His original goal was to reduce the amount of time and energy spent teaching the same things to every client verbally, over and over and over.
+His original goal was to reduce the amount of time and energy spent teaching the same things to every client verbally, over and over and over, and to put the interest of those who are ‘crossing the creek’ first.
 Crossing the Creek was successful in accomplishing that goal.
-He eventually had to quit active nursing after wet macular degeneration left him legally blind, but he kept on writing.
+Michael remained active in nursing, but he eventually had to quit after wet macular degeneration left him legally blind, but he kept on writing.
+He referred to himself as a “backwoods philosopher” – a title apparently bestowed on him by a German acquaintance.
+Once of his saying were: “You can say what you want, but it is what you do that tells the tale”.
+He never realised that his extraordinary insight and understanding would lead to a publication that is read daily by people worldwide.
 Michael sadly passed away in July, 2016.
 However, his legacy lives on in our non-profit service rendered to the worldwide community: www.crossingthecreek.com

 “Dying process dissolves one’s social mask, thus revealing the real person who has been hiding behind the mask.
 As a group, dying people are the most real people you will ever meet.
 Spending time with them can be enlightening and enjoyable.
 Crossing the Creek helps clinicians and families understand how best to interact with their dying loved one, and in the long run, how to live life better.